-If you are looking for a comprehensive, user-friendly, high-interest curriculum to teach character and leadership to secondary students, you are in the right spot.
+If you are looking for a comprehensive, user-friendly, high-interest character education and leadership curriculum for high schools and middle schools, you are in the right spot.
 The Character Development & Leadership (CDL) Program has 15 years of supporting research, it is aligned with the ELA Common Core Standards and it also addresses the Social-Emotional Learning needs of students.
 All of the 254 interactive lesson plans were designed to meet the diverse learning styles of students.

 Administrators say the CDL Program improves the school climate and teaches valuable 21st century skills.
 Teachers say that it is complete and easy to teach.
 Students say it is engaging, challenging and relevant to their lives.
 After 15 years of development, feedback and research, we just say that it works!
 We know that this program changes students, changes schools and changes communities.

 This top character education program for middle/high schools is well-organized and has a consistent set of 10 lesson plans to teach each of the 18 character/leadership traits.
 Schools begin by purchasing the lead curriculum for the teacher and at least a classroom set of the Role Model textbooks and workbooks.
 Or schools can order the Online Version where all 254 lessons are embedded.
 This complete character education program includes role models textbook readings, ethical dilemmas, lectures, basic skills, writing assignments, www assignments, quote exercises, character movies, virtual leadership principles and an updated weekly blog.

 Unlike other programs, this character education and leadership curriculum for high schools and middle schools isn’t just a bunch of lesson plans thrown together to be used as a filler at the end of class.
 Students love it and so do teachers.
 This program has enough material to be taught as a stand-alone elective course, used for four consecutive years in a homeroom without duplication, or integrated into already existing classes.
 The following is a list of ways schools implement this curriculum: